ibm-cloud-docs/bandwidth-metering/faqs.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQs for bandwidth metering
+# FAQ for bandwidth metering
 {: #faqs}

 You can review answers to some frequently asked questions about bandwidth metering.